 Not going away this summer?
 Jealous that your Instagram and Facebook Feeds are full of pictures of sun-drenched beaches and umbrella-filled cocktails?
-Here are 15 ways to have a holiday at home this summer…
+Here are 15 ways to recreate that holiday experience in your own living room.

 1 Replace your normal body lotion/moisturiser with suntan cream or after sun for that sweet coconut holiday scent.

-2. Turn all the heating on and sit watching telly in your swimwear.
+2. Turn the heating up to tropical and sit watching telly in your swimwear.

 4. Learn a random foreign word every day and try to slot it into everyday conversation.

-6. Try and fit a lilo in your bath.
-Extra points if you try to fit one in a shower.
+6. Blow up an inflatable and try and fit it in your bath.
+Extra points if you fit one in a shower.
+If it’s a unicorn or a flamingo, make sure you put it on Instagram with a “witty” caption.

 8. Try and fit time in your day for aqua aerobics, tug of war, darts and some party dances.